BerisDizdar/US_Population_And_GDP/README.md

 2. Open the 'US_Metro_Pop_GDP.ipynb' file.

 ### Description of Notebook
 This notebook contains U.S. population data from 30 metro areas from 2000 to 2020, as well as GDP data for 2021.
 The data was collected from the Bureau of Economic Analysis website (bea.gov).
 Analysis of 2020 U.S. population data from select metros will show current population, and their differences.
-Analysis will also show how much the population has changed over two decades, and weathe or not the population has increased or decreased.
+Analysis will also show how much the population has changed over two decades, and whether or not the population has increased or decreased.
 Analysis of gross domestic product (GDP) will show the ranking of each metro area from highest to lowest.
 It will show how many metros have a GDP over 1 trillion dollars, 500 billion dollars, and how many have a GDP under 100 billion dollars.

 ## Required Programs
 ### The following programs must be installed in order to run this project